Uniswap/org-v1/src/pages/docs/v2/01-protocol-overview/01-architecture.md

 To see how token Swaps work in practice and to walk through the lifecycle of a Swap, navigate to the <Link to="/docs/v2/swaps/overview">Swaps</Link> section.

-Uniswap can also be understood from the perspective of Liquidity pools, which are the core mechanism for exchanging tokens, determining prices, and creating incentives.
-Liquidity pools are described in the <Link to="/docs/v2/pools/overview">Pools</Link> section of the documentation.
+Uniswap can also be understood from the perspective of Liquidity Pools, which are the core mechanism for exchanging tokens, determining prices, and creating incentives.
+Liquidity Pools are described in the <Link to="/docs/v2/pools/overview">Pools</Link> section of the documentation.

 Ultimately, the Uniswap protocol is just smart contract code running on Ethereum.
 How the contracts are implemented is described in <Link to="/docs/v2/protocol-overview/smart-contracts/">Smart Contracts</Link>, the next section of this guide.